eduardoreche/osborn/README.md

 ## Main functionalities

-* Projet CRUD and Dashboard
+* Project CRUD and Dashboard
 * Resource CRUD and Dashboard
 * more to be defined